 Attachment 1 Minutes of the Chief Executive Officer Performance Review Committee held on 18 September, 21 September and 10 October 2006.

-That Council NOTES the Minutes of the Chief Executive Officer Performance Review Committee held on 18 September, 21 September and 10 October 2006 forming Attachment 1 to this Report.
+That Council NOTES the Minutes of the Chief Executive Officer Performance Review Committee held on 18 September, 21 September and 10 October 2006 forming Attachment 1 to Report CJ190-10/06.